Article updated: October 26, 2021

 Publish an asset from within the content library

 Access and browse through your content libraries in the Publisher.
-Within the content library, you can view when each asset was added or last used, the number of times it’s been used, its tags, and if applicable, its availability timeframe.
+Within a content library, you can view the following for each asset:

 - Go to Publisher .